strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 ### Race condition

-There is a known race condition happening when the operator and external applications try to change a topic configuration concurrently.
+There is a known race condition happening when the operator and external applications try to change a topic configuration concurrently in Kafka.
 Given the way Kafka is implemented, there is no solution to that problem, but the UTO significantly reduces the likelihood of reconciliation failures.

 When the external application wins, the topics will be created using the default Kafka cluster configuration.